VAC-3SDrug Class: Therapeutic Vaccines Registry Number: 1502828-53-6 (CAS) Organization: InnaVirVax Phase of Development: IIa

 What side effects might VAC-3S cause?

-Researchers from the IVVAC-3S/P1 study (NCT01549119) reported that VAC-3S was safe.12,15 Side effects that occurred during the study included local injection site reactions, such as reddening of skin, hardening of tissue, and pain.
+Researchers from this study reported that VAC-3S appears to be safe.12,16 Side effects that occurred during the study included reactions at the injection site, such as pain, redness, and hardening of the skin.
 Other side effects that occurred included weakness, fever, muscle pain, and headache.
-There were no serious side effects related to VAC-3S and no side effects that caused participants to stop the study early.8,16
+There were no serious side effects related to VAC-3S and no side effects that caused participants to drop out of the study early.8,17

-Because VAC-3S is still being studied, information on possible side effects of the vaccine is not complete.
+Information on possible side effects of VAC-3S is not complete.
 As testing of VAC-3S continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying VAC-3S?